dantedenicolo/rickandmorty/README.md

 - Adding characters by ID and random adding

-- Styling using CSS styled components, cards customization, and close button
+- Styling using moduled CSS, cards customization, and close button

 - About page